nimiCurtis/so101_ros2/README.md

 ## Contributions

-Install the hooks with `pre-commit install` so the checks run automatically before each commit.
-The CI executes `pre-commit` on pushes and pull requests to the `main` and `dev` branches.
+Contributions are welcome.
+Fork the repository, create a feature branch and run `pre-commit run --all-files` before opening a pull request.
+The CI triggers the same hooks on pushes to `main` and `dev`.

-[TBD how to fork the repo and contribut]

 ---

-## TODO:
+## Roadmap

-- [ ] Go over movieit code and refactor (NO PLANNING LIBRARY LOADED issue)
+- [ ] Investigate the MoveIt "No Planning Library Loaded" warning and refactor the configuration
-- [ ] Clean code and refactoring
+- [ ] General code clean-up and API documentation
-- [ ] Add integration with isaacSim/Lab
-- [ ] Improve readme and check installation process
+- [ ] Integrate the IsaacSim/Lab pipeline end-to-end
-- [ ] Fix teleoperate with gazebo
+- [ ] Harden Gazebo teleoperation to match the hardware workflow